marcellodebernardi/gm-sis/README.md

     5. Should primarily use only BorderPane, HBox, VBox, StackPane, Gridpane and Flowpane, because they are the only ones that resize automatically.
 2. Add additional *lazy-loading* getters on domain classes
-3. Eventually move fxml files into resources/fxml and css into resources/stylesheets
+3. Eventually move common files into resources/common and css into resources/stylesheets